mathiasverbeke0/HTSeqCountMergingTool/README.md

 ## Use case
 This application was developed to merge two HTSeqCount files generated from RNA-seq analysis, to obtain a merged output file that can be used for downstream differential expression analysis.
 In RNA-seq analysis, raw reads from a sample are first trimmed, filtered, and mapped to a reference genome or transcriptome, and then the mapped reads are counted per gene using a tool such as HTSeq.
 However, if there are multiple fastq files per sample, HTSeqCount files will be generated separately for each fastq file.
 Thus, merging these HTSeqCount files is a necessary step to combine the gene counts for each sample, which can then be used for differential expression analysis.

+## Requirements
+This script requires R to be installed on your machine.

 ## Usage
 To use this script, run the following command in the command line:
 ```bash
 Rscript HTSeqCount_Merging_Tool.R file1 file2
 ```
 Where file1 and file2 are the paths to the HTSeqCount files you want to merge.

-## Requirements
-This script requires R to be installed on your machine.
+If the file names do not end with .txt, the script will raise an error and terminate.

 ## Input
-This script takes two HTSeqCount files as input.
+This script takes two HTSeqCount files with .txt extension as input.
 The files should be tab-delimited text files, where the first column is the gene_id and the second column is the read count for that gene_id.
 There should be no header row in either file.

 ## Output
 The output of this script is a tab-delimited text file containing the gene_id and summed read counts.
 The file name will be the same as the first input file, but with "_merged" appended to the end of the file name.